-When the containers are returned to the owner, it is inspected for damages.
-If damages are found, the owner makes a cost estimate for fixing the damages and sends it to the container user.
+The containers are inspected when they are returned to the owner.
+If they find damages on the container, the owner makes a cost estimate for fixing the damages.
+This estimate is then sent to the container user.
 The user arranges another inspection to recheck the charges.
 After that, the user and the owner negotiate the cost estimate, if they’re disagreeing.
-The charges are then settled using the Insurance brokers.
-When the insurance is not a part of the deal, the user faces the inconvenience of paying from his/her own pocket.
+The charges are then settled using the insurance brokers.
+When the insurance is not a part of the deal, the user faces the inconvenience of paying from their own pocket.

 What we offer at xChange

-Container xChange with the help of ATS Insurance offers Container insurance to customers.
-The container suppliers can choose to include insurance as part of container usage on every transaction they make or on a case-by-case basis but it is always paid by the user of the container always pays for the insurance.
+Container xChange with the help of ATS Insurance offers container insurance to customers.
+The container suppliers can include insurance as part of container usage on every transaction they make or on a case-by-case basis.
+Regardless, the user of the container always pays for the insurance.

 At Container xChange, customers benefit from 2 types of container insurance.

-The Basic Insurance covers the equipment from a total loss such as lost at sea, mysterious disappearances or damaged extensively that it cannot be fixed.
+The Basic Insurance covers the equipment from a total loss.
+Such as lost at sea, mysterious disappearances, or damaged extensively that can’t be fixed.
 The insurance is valid for one-way moves up to 60 days from the day of pick-up.
-The insurance automatically renews after the 60 days unless the box is reported as returned empty.
+The insurance renews automatically after the 60 days unless you report that the box has been returned empty.

-The Premium Insurance covers all kinds of physical damage a container can go through including a total loss.
+The Premium Insurance covers all kinds of physical damage a container can go through.
+That includes a total loss.
 That’s why the premium insurance has a slightly higher price point.
-Physical damage could happen due to swaying of the vessel, mishandling by the crane lifters mishandle the container, heat damaging the container, a train that derails, and so on.
+Physical damage can happen because the vessel sways, the crane lifters mishandle the container, heat damaging the container, a train that derails, and so on.
 The premium insurance covers any costs that go above the DPP.
 The insurance is valid for one-way moves up to 60 days from the day of pick-up.
-It gets renewed on a day-to-day basis unless the containers are reported as returned empty.
+The insurance renews on a day-to-day basis unless you report, that the containers have been returned empty.